 - Check for faulty washers and install new ones

 - If your hose taps need to remain open, change the washers over to spring-loaded type washers.
 Installing a ball valve instead of the hose tap is another way to do this.

-- Check existing water hammer suppression devices (Have they been installed correctly) If not this can add to a water hammer problem.
+- Check existing water hammer suppression devices (and if they have been installed correctly).
+If not, this can add to a water hammer problem.

 How to fix a water hammer

 There are hundreds of products on the market that claim to be the device that can fix water hammers.
-The problem is water hammer can occur in so many locations and can happen without warning that the best solution is to install a combination of these devices.
-Adding water hammer devices is not expensive or even that time-consuming, it just takes a little bit of experience and know-how, and your water hammer problem could be fixed.
+The problem is, water hammers can occur in so many locations and can happen without warning.
+The best solution is to install a combination of these devices.
+Adding water hammer devices is not expensive or even that time-consuming; it just takes a little bit of experience and know-how, and your water hammer problem could be fixed.

-Sometimes, the water hammer has been happening for such a long time that pipe clips in the wall have become loose and without cutting holes in the wall; this cannot be fixed but it can be significantly improved.
+Sometimes, the water hammer has been happening for such a long time that pipe clips in the wall have become loose.
+Without cutting holes in the wall this cannot be fixed but it can be significantly improved.

-- Install a water hammer suppression device on all quick closing devices (WM, DW, Mixer taps)
+- Install a water hammer suppression device on all quick closing devices (washing machine, dishwasher, mixer taps).

-watch this his video for helpful hints on how to deal with water hammer from a particular tap.
+Watch this video for helpful hints on how to deal with a water hammer from a particular tap.